Popular experiences in Greenland

 Greenland offers an abundance of exciting and different experiences.
 You can go to Greenland in summer and experience the magical hue of the midnight sun above the UNESCO listed Icefjord.
 Or you can choose to go during winter and feel the rush as you race across the ice on a dogsled.

-And then there are the seasons in between – spring and autumn – which are often disregarded.
-However, they hold many of the same popular experiences and at a slightly lower price than during peak seasons.
+And then there are the seasons in between – spring and autumn.
+They hold many of the same popular experiences and at a slightly lower price than during peak seasons.
 Your options in Greenland are endless – but some experiences depend on the coldness and darkness of winter, while others depend on the milder and brighter summer.

 The dogsled – symbolic of winter in Greenland

 To many people, Greenland is almost synonymous with dogsledding.
 And there is no better way to experience Greenland than riding a dogsled through the white landscape while the only sounds breaking the silence come from the panting dogs and the crackling snow.
 Dogsledding is for everyone, and you can go on two-hour rides or expeditions lasting several days.

 Northern lights – the fluttering curtains of the sky

 The northern lights are one of the most spectacular meteorological phenomena that exist and they are attached with a lot of legends and myths.
 One story goes that when the northern lights dance across the sky, it is because spirits are playing football with a walrus cranium.
 If you witness the northern lights yourself, you will understand the illusion and the ‘fear’ that have given birth to these legends.
 This gigantic – yet utterly soundless – colour play on the sky is almost a supernatural experience!

 The midnight sun – a state of mind